123311 Henry 1825-1921

 Mary née Boden

 Mary was born there in Q3, 1843.
-She died 25 January 1872 at The Mount, Chepstow at the age of 28, possibly in childbirth - her youngest child was just three.
+She died 25 January 1872 at The Mount, Chepstow at the age of 28, possibly in childbirth - her children were eight, five and three (see above).